xblax/flashforge_ad5m_klipper_mod/docs/SLICING.md

 Variables may differ depending on the slicer used.

+### Timelapse Support

+To support automatic timelapse creation via Moonraker-timelapse add `TIMELAPSE_TAKE_FRAME` to the before layer change G-code in the printer profile.
+Refer to the [Moonraker-timelapse](https://github.com/mainsail-crew/moonraker-timelapse/blob/main/docs/configuration.md) documentation for more details.

 ## Automatic Bed Leveling and Nozzle Priming

 The `START_PRINT` macro will do automatically bed leveling if no bed mesh profile is loaded.
 If you want to level the bed before each print you can set the `FORCE_LEVEL=true` parameter.